 Clients and credits

-Clients include: Bauer Media, blu inc, Exeter Premedia, Future plc, the International Atomic Energy Agency (IAEA), IOP Publishing, the Microbiology Society, Refraction Media (Australia), Research Media and SAGE Publications.
+Clients include: Bauer Media, blu inc, Exeter Premedia, Future plc, the International Atomic Energy Agency (IAEA), IOP Publishing, LargeNetwork, the Microbiology Society, Refraction Media, Research Media, SAGE Publications and the University of Bristol.

-Writing credits include: Alderman Lushington, All About History, Careers with Code, Chroma, Empire, International Innovation and related titles, Nudge Books, Politics Means Politics, Shiny New Books, Spelk and Waterstone’s Books Quarterly.
+Writing credits include: Alderman Lushington, All About History, Chroma, Empire, International Innovation and related titles, Nudge Books, Politics Means Politics, Shiny New Books, Spelk, Technologist and Waterstone’s Books Quarterly.

 More information and contact